 • Reducing site inspection travel and attendees

 • Designing conference bags to minimize scrap material

 • Notebooks made with recycled paper or eliminate notebook completely

 • Presenting sustainable premium options for various recognition items

 • Speaker gifts designed around sustainability

 Recycling & Reusable Materials:

-• Plastic-free name badges, using recyclable cardboard
+• Using plastic-free name badges, using recyclable cardboard

-• Use up-cycled decor and furniture
+• Using up-cycled decor and furniture